-- NOTE 1 It is assumed that adequate measures according to ITU-T Recommendation K.11 have been taken to reduce the likelihood that the overvoltages presented to the equipment exceed 1,5 kV peak.
-In installations where overvoltages presented to the equipment may exceed 1,5 kV peak, additional measures such as surge suppression may be necessary. - NOTE 2 Legal requirements may exist regarding the connection of information technology equipment to a TELECOMMUNICATION NETWORK operated by a public network operator. - NOTE 3 The requirements of 2.3.2, 6.1.2 and 6.2 can apply to the same physical insulation or CLEARANCE. - NOTE 4 The ac mains supply system, if used as a communication transmission medium, is not a TELECOMMUNICATION NETWORK (see 1.2.13.8), and Clause 6 does not apply.
+NOTE 1 It is assumed that adequate measures according to ITU-T Recommendation K.11 have been taken to reduce the likelihood that the overvoltages presented to the equipment exceed 1,5 kV peak.
+In installations where overvoltages presented to the equipment may exceed 1,5 kV peak, additional measures such as surge suppression may be necessary.

+NOTE 3 The requirements of 2.3.2, 6.1.2 and 6.2 can apply to the same physical insulation or CLEARANCE.

+NOTE 4 The AC MAINS SUPPLY system, if used as a communication transmission medium, is not a TELECOMMUNICATION NETWORK (see 1.2.13.8), and Clause 6 does not apply.
 The other clauses of this standard will apply to coupling components, such as signal transformers, connected between the mains and other circuitry.
-The requirements for DOUBLE INSULATION OF REINFORCED INSULATION will generally apply.
-See also IEC 60664-1 and Annex Z of this standard for overvoltages to be expected at various points in the ac mains supply system. - NOTE 5 In Canada and the United States, additional requirements apply for TNV CIRCUITS for protection from overvoltage due to power line cross (telecommunication line contact with a power line), induction and earth potential rise from power line fault current. - 6.1 Protection of telecommunication network service persons, and users of other equipment connected to the network, from hazards in the equipment
+The requirements for DOUBLE INSULATION or REINFORCED INSULATION will generally apply.
+See also IEC 60664-1 and Annex Z of this standard for overvoltages to be expected at various points in the AC MAINS SUPPLY system.

+C Note deleted

+6.1 Protection of telecommunication network service persons, and users of other equipment connected to the network, from hazards in the equipment